adamgian/minify-selectors/README.md

 <sub>Available in v1.0.0</sub>

-In cases where minify-selectors is unable to parse selectors, for example: in custom HTML attributes, JS variables, or forcing a selector to be encoded in a code element or comment.
+In cases where minify-selectors is unable to parse selectors, for example: in custom HTML attributes or JS variables.
+Or forcing a selector to be encoded when it otherwise would not be, such as in a HTML code element or comments.
 You can prefix your selector names so that minify-selectors knows to parse it and how to encode it:

-- `.__--` or `#__--` — in lieu of the selector type ('#' or '.') before CSS selector names
+- `.__--` or `#__--` — instead of the selector type ('#' or '.') before CSS selector names
 - `__class--` or `__id--` — for "name only" selectors, use '\_\_class--' for class selectors and '\_\_id--' for ID selectors

 <table>